pixelated/pixelated-user-agent/README.md

 $ vagrant ssh
 ```

 3) Register with a LEAP provider.
-You can create a developer account at our [Dev Provider](https://dev.pixelated-project.org/).
-Please contact us at team@pixelated-project.org for an invite code.
+You can create a developer account at our [Dev Provider](https://dev.pixelated-project.org/) (Please contact us at team@pixelated-project.org for an invite code) or you can use sample configurations.

-4) Run the user agent:
+4) If you created a developer account follow the step 4a to run the user agent, otherwise go to step 4b:

-Please note: If you don't have an account on any provider, go directly to step 5b).
+4a) Connect to the provider using your credentials.
+If the user agent starts up successfully, you will not see any other output.

 ```
 $ pixelated-user-agent --host 0.0.0.0